-Each employee receiving a pay increase for the placement on Pay Structure 3 under B./3., above, shall receive a lump sum payment equal to the amount of the pay increase (if any) received under B./3., multiplied by all hours in pay status in a bargaining unit position from January 6, 2019 to the effective date of this Agreement.
+Each employee receiving a pay increase for the General Wage Adjustment under B./1., above, shall receive a lump sum payment equal to the amount of the pay increase received under 1., multiplied by all hours in pay status in a bargaining unit position from January 1, 2023, to the effective date of this Agreement.
+The lump sum will account for premium pay paid.